 The Alabama Bureau of Pardons and Paroles’ commitment to identifying and treating the most at-risk offenders is confirmed in the sustainment and expansion of the Day Reporting Centers.
 It is the mission of DRCs to provide high-risk probationers and parolees the opportunity to change criminal thinking and behavior through a combination of counseling, educational training and close supervision.
 DRCs focus on education, employment, substance abuse, mental health and cognitive restructuring needs to have the most impact on the individual.
-Community service is also recommended.
+Community service is also required.

 The three-phase, evidence-based program helps clients assimilate back into society after incarceration.
 Although these facilities have only existed in Alabama since 2015, the Bureau has already seen evidence to their impact on individuals who complete programming.